If you've been bereaved or injured in a road crash and it wasn't your fault, you can claim compensation.

 Making a claim

 There are a number of ways to claim compensation following a road crash.
-For most you will need to contact either a solicitor or claims assessor.
+For most you will need to contact either a solicitor or claims management company.
 You shouldn't have to pay a solicitor to meet with them to discuss your case.

-If you contact a specialist solicitor they will hear the details of your story and, based on what evidence is available, will advise how much compensation you should claim for.
+If you contact a specialist solicitor they will hear the details of your story and, based on what evidence is available, will advise how much compensation you should claim.

 A solicitor can also give you information on the next steps to take, and can take the case to court for you.